 Continued his fascination with nitroglycerin

-It was the first safely manageable explosive that was more robust black powder.
+It was the first safely manageable explosive that was more robust than black powder.
 Continuing his fascination with nitroglycerin, he mixed it with nitrocellulose compounds and developed a transparent jelly-like substance that was even more powerful than dynamite.

 It was called gelignite and patented in 1876.
 It was more stable and better for mining.
 He formulated a smokeless propellant made from nitrocellulose and nitroglycerin, which also contained 10% camphor.
 This mix was called ballistite and was patented the following year.